 Responsive Web Design

-Mobile devices now account for around half of all internet browsing and projections suggest that as many as 83% of us will favour our smartphone or tablet for accessing the internet by 2015.
+As many as 83% of us now favour our smartphone or tablet for accessing the internet.

 This dramatic shift in surfing habits has been the catalyst for savvy web designers and Internet marketers to change their approach towards website design and user experience.
 Prior to the evolution of mobile devices with fast access to mobile broadband, web designers only had one primary challenge – how to keep the same look and feel of a website when viewed on the various desktop computer browsers.